sosy-lab/benchexec/doc/run-results.md

 - **returnvalue**: The return value of the process (between 0 and 255).
     Not present if process was killed.
 - **exitsignal**: The signal with which the process was killed (if any).

+In the result dictionary of a call to `RunExecutor.execute_run()`, integer values are stored as `int`, decimal numbers as an instance of some arithmetic Python type, and other values as strings.

 ### Additional Results of benchexec
 `benchexec` additionally uses the following result values: